tomeeeS/ScrollPickerDemo/README.md

 ```java
     public void setItems( final ObservableField< ? extends Collection > items )
 ```
+Or you can use setItemsIntRange( int fromInclusive, int toInclusive ) to set int ranges more easily.
 * A Collection of integers can have arbitrary values and it's not limited to only a range of positives as with NumberPicker.
 No more conversion to strings and giving up of easy handling of int values is necessary.
 * No setMinValue and setMaxValue call is necessary.
 Just set your Collection.
 * Uses AutoResizeTextView so texts that would otherwise be too long are also displayed in a decent way.